 Hermann Park is a great place to come and stretch your legs.
-Joggers love following the 2-mile Marvin Taylor Trail around the golf course under the shade of the Park's historic live oaks.
-If you prefer cycling, check out a bike at the B-Cycle Station near Lake Plaza and ride over the Bill Coats Bridge to the Park's Urban Forest at Bayou Parkland.
-Don't forget to sign up for Run in the Park, Hermann Park Conservancy's annual 5K.
-Keep an eye out for registration information on our website.
+Joggers love following the 2-mile Marvin Taylor Trail under the shade of the Park's historic live oaks.
+Check out a bike at the B-Cycle Station near Lake Plaza and ride over the Bill Coats Bridge to the Park's Urban Forest at Bayou Parkland.

 The Marvin Taylor Trail offers runners and walkers a picturesque two-mile path, much of it under the shade of historic live oaks.
 Renovated in 2011, the former carriage trail now features a decomposed granite surface with concrete curbs, new light poles, and improved drainage.
 The trail is named for Marvin Taylor, a community leader who helped organize runners and neighbors to clean up Hermann Park.
 His volunteer group was one of several that joined forces to become the Friends of Hermann Park, now Hermann Park Conservancy.